warewulf/warewulf/docs/docs/wwctl/wwctl.md

 Skip TLS verification when connecting to an OCI registry

 ### WAREWULF_OCI_PASSWORD
-OCI registry password used in `wwctl container imprt`
+OCI registry password used in `wwctl container import`

 ### WAREWULF_OCI_USERNAME
-OCI registry username used in `wwctl container imprt`
+OCI registry username used in `wwctl container import`